 Update your operational methods and safety program

-Current regulations in Europe offer limited guidance and they do not require an arc flash risk and assessment.
-Adding an arc flash risk can be based in the US standard NFPA 70E, but certain elements don’t translate exactly.
+Current regulations in Europe offer limited guidance, and they do not require an arc flash risk assessment.
+Adding an arc flash risk can be based on the US standard NFPA 70E, but certain elements don’t translate exactly.
 Updating your electrical safety program to account for arc flash risk is nonetheless a vital step in the process.

 Perform a risk analysis based on activity frequency and hazard levels